PrimaveraDeveloper/lithium/dir/rose/ldi.md

-# Legal Devaluation Indexes (LDI)
+# Legal Devaluation Indexes Service (LDI)

-The current version of this service allows to get the devaluation indexes for a reference year.
-This indexes are used to fill the portuguese models 31 and 32.
+The Legal Devaluation Indexes Service allows to retrieve the devaluation indexes for a reference year.
+Theses indexes are used to fill the Portuguese models 31 and 32.

 ## Specification